-The I-Flow term loan is collateralized by substantially all of our assets and requires us to comply with covenants principally relating to satisfaction of a fixed charge coverage ratio, a leverage ratio, an annual limit on capital expenditures and minimum earnings before interest, taxes, depreciation and amortization ("EBITDA").
-As of September 30, 2009, we believe we were in compliance with all such covenants, and also believe we will remain in compliance for at least the next 12 months.
-In addition, under the terms of the Credit and Guaranty Agreement, we are not permitted to pay any dividends, purchase, redeem, issue or retire any equity interests (including common stock and warrants) or complete any business acquisitions.
-On October 9, 2009, the Kimberly-Clark Corporation and I-Flow Corporation announced a definitive agreement whereby Kimberly-Clark would acquire I-Flow in a cash tender offer and subsequent merger.
-As outlined in the credit agreement for the term loan, the agreement is binding upon and inures to the benefit of the Borrower, the Guarantors, the Lender, all future holders of the Term Loan and their respective successors and assigns.
+The Kimberly-Clark (formerly I-Flow) term loan is collateralized by substantially all of our assets and requires us to comply with covenants principally relating to satisfaction of a fixed charge coverage ratio, a leverage ratio, an annual limit on capital expenditures and minimum earnings before interest, taxes, depreciation and amortization ("EBITDA").
+As of March 31, 2010, we believe we were in compliance with all such covenants.
+In addition, under the terms of the Credit and Guaranty Agreement, we are not permitted to pay any dividends or complete any business acquisitions.